Government Medical College, Konni: History

-The foundation stone for the Konni Government Medical College in Pathanamthitta district was laid on 26 January 2013 by Oommen Chandy, the then Chief Minister of Kerala.
+The foundation stone for Government Medical College, Konni in Pathanamthitta district was laid on 26 January 2013 by Oommen Chandy, the then Chief Minister of Kerala.
 The campus had 50 acre of land which was received by the Soil Conservation Department at Vattamon in Aruvappulam grama panchayat.
 The Budget was Rs 200 crore, which includes the State Government's budget allocation and the credit taken from NABARD, for the construction work in the first phase of the project.
 On 14 September 2020, Chief Minister Pinarayi Vijayan inaugurated the Medical College hospital.
 The inpatient capacity will be 300.

-The college is expected to admit 50 students per year from 2021 for MBBS course, on getting the approval of the medical council.
+The college has been admitting 100 students since 2022.